ArthurClemens/dialogic/packages/dialogic-svelte-ts/README.md

 ## Size

-8.63 KB with all dependencies, minified and gzipped
+- Module: `8.98 KB` with all dependencies, minified and gzipped